-Radical prostatectomy — surgery to remove the prostate gland — is the standard treatment option for many men with prostate cancer.
+Radical prostatectomy (surgery to remove the prostate gland) is the standard treatment option for many men with prostate cancer.

-Although results for individual patients vary, studies have shown that surgeons who regularly perform radical prostatectomies have fewer complications on average than those who perform these surgeries less often.(1),(2),(3) Prostate surgeons at Memorial Sloan Kettering are among the most experienced in the country.
-We are also continually working to improve the safety and effectiveness of radical prostatectomy through our clinical trials.
+Although results for individual patients vary, studies have shown that surgeons who regularly perform radical prostatectomies have fewer complications on average than those who do these surgeries less often.
+Our surgeons are among the nation’s most experienced in conducting prostate operations, and we’re continually working to improve the safety and effectiveness of radical prostatectomy through our clinical trials.

-No matter which surgical approach you choose, our goal is to remove your cancer completely and preserve normal urinary and sexual function.
+Our prostate surgery team includes experts in several approaches for prostate cancer, including traditional open surgery and minimally invasive techniques, such as robot-assisted surgery and laparoscopic surgery.
+Regardless of which surgical approach you choose, our goal is to remove your cancer completely and preserve normal urinary and sexual function.

 Minimally Invasive Surgical Options

-There are two types of minimally invasive surgery.
+We offer two types of minimally invasive surgery.

-Expertise in Salvage Radical Prostatectomy
+Salvage Radical Prostatectomy

-Many men with localized prostate cancer choose radiation therapy for their initial treatment.
-However, a rising PSA and a positive prostate biopsy after radiation therapy may indicate that the cancer has not been completely eliminated or has returned.
-A radical prostatectomy that is performed following radiation therapy is called salvage radical prostatectomy.
-Salvage radical prostatectomy can eradicate the disease in a high proportion of patients when the cancer is confined to the prostate or the tissues immediately surrounding the gland.
-This procedure has been shown to eliminate prostate cancer for ten years or more.(4)
+Our surgeons are highly experienced in performing a procedure called salvage radical prostatectomy, which we do following radiation therapy.
+Salvage radical prostatectomy destroys the disease in a high proportion of men when the cancer is confined to the prostate or the tissues immediately surrounding it.
+This procedure has been shown to eliminate prostate cancer for ten years or more.

 Salvage radical prostatectomy can be more technically challenging than a radical prostatectomy that is performed when the cancer is first diagnosed and before radiation therapy has been given because of the effects of radiation on the prostate gland.
-Surgeons at Memorial Sloan Kettering are highly experienced in performing this procedure.